How to Get Admission into MIT from India in 2025 – Step-by-Step Guide

 Tata Scholarship (Cornell-affiliated, but some MIT-bound students qualify)Indian students with financial needTuition, housing, and fees

-KC Mahindra ScholarshipPostgraduate students with excellent academic recordsTuition and partial expenses upto 1 lakh
+KC Mahindra ScholarshipPostgraduate students with excellent academic recordsTuition and partial expenses up to 1 lakh

 JN Tata Endowment ScholarshipIndian students pursuing higher studies abroadTuition and related expenses covered in Load scholarships ranging from INR 1 - 10 Lakh

-Step 9: Stay Updated on MIT admission Deadlines
+Step 9: Stay Updated on MIT Admission Deadlines

 • Early Action Deadline at MIT